sanskrit/raw_etexts_english/blogs/manasataramgini/2005-08-31_law-and-order-in-mlechcha-desha.md

 +++
-title = "Law and order in mlechChaxa0desha"
+title = "Law and order in mlechCha desha"

 +++
 The land of the mlechChas is in krau\~ncha dvIpa is renowned for its